aurelienpierre/Image-Cases-Studies/README.md

 estimated by the algorithm based on statistical assumptions.
 However, as stats don't always represent the reality, the user can still force his own parameters.

-They have been slightly modified to be able to run parallelized, with RGB each channel on a single process.

 #### Math details

 Let the blurry image be the convolution product of a sharp image and a kernel (the PSF) plus a noise matrix.